-UCAS can receive applications for any given year after 1 September of the preceding year and you should aim to submit your application by mid-January.
+The admissions process at BCOM starts in October of the preceding year and applicant are encouraged to submit their applications by mid-January.
 UCAS will accept applications after this date, but it is left to the institution's discretion whether such applications are considered.
-At BCOM we accept applications for consideration throughout the annual UCAS cycle, therefore all prospective candidates will receive consideration.
+At BCOM we accept applications for consideration throughout the annual UCAS cycle, and we try to ensure all prospective candidates will receive consideration (subject to places availability).

 Website : www.ucas.com

 BCOM institutional code: B81

 Masters in Osteopathy (M.Ost) course code: B312

 It is College policy to interview all students whose UCAS application demonstrates appropriate academic study/qualifications, a clearly stated interest in the Osteopathic profession.
 Acceptable references must be provided.
 Interviews take place at the College with the Admissions Panel, typically the Registrar with another member of Faculty.